HEAT & HUMIDITY

 Warmer weather means more trips to the park, longer walks and more chances for your pet to wander off!
 Make sure your dog or cat has a microchip for identification and wears a tag imprinted with your home address, cell phone and any other relevant contact information.
 Canines should wear flat (never choke!) collars, please.

-****Never leave an animal in a car.
+****Never leave an animal in a car unattended.
 The internal temperature can rise very rapidly and quickly endanger an animal trapped inside.
 Dogs and cats can develop fatal heatstroke from being inside a car in the summer, even for a short time.
 Don’t take the risk!

 IDEXX 4DX TEST

-MVPH started using this test last year in place of the single heartworm test.
-In addition to Heartworm this also tests for exposure to the tick transmitted diseases of Lyme Disease, Anaplasmosis, and Ehlichiosis.
-If you have questions about ticks or tick transmitted disease, now is the time to ask.
+In addition to Heartworm, this annual test also checks for exposure to the tick transmitted diseases of Lyme Disease, Anaplasmosis, and Ehlichiosis.
+If you have questions about ticks or tick transmitted disease, just ask.